Department of Geography

 GEOG 4390/5390.
 GIS Programming — 3 hrs.

 An applied course in Python programming for ArcGIS automation and customization.
 Students will gain hands-on experience with ArcGIS Geoprocessing framework, basic programming concepts, Python fundamentals, and writing Python scripts for geoprocessing and map automation.
 Prior programming experience is not required.
-Prerequisite(s): GEOG 3310 (970:164) and 4310 or 4320 or consent of instructor.
+Prerequisite(s): GEOG 2410 or consent of instructor; junior standing.
 (Even Falls)

 GEOG 4530.
 Geography for Social Science Education — 3 hrs.

 Examination of specific topics through application of geographic principles and analysis.
 Discussion of readings during first half semester and student presentations during second half semester.
 Research paper required.
 Prerequisite(s): 21 hours of geography.
-(Spring)
+(Odd Falls)

 Issues and opportunities involved in transition from undergraduate to professional life.
 Design and completion of essential documents including resume, professional portfolio, graduate program applications, and standardized examinations.
 Prerequisite(s): junior standing.
-(Fall)
+(Even Springs)

 Weekly presentations by a faculty member, visitor, or student.
 May be repeated for maximum of 2 hours.
 (Fall and Spring)